intro-to-research/intro-to-research.github.io/_pages/how.md

 - computational efficiency
 - many more

 For context, most researchers work on many different specific projects (e.g., "low-resource machine translation") for a particular problem (e.g., machine translation).
-And, people commonly research several different problems within a field (e.g., machine translation and summarization).
+And, people commonly research several different problems within a field (e.g., machine translation and summarization, which are both within the field of NLP).
 Less common, but definitely not rare, a given researcher will span multiple fields within one's career (e.g., NLP and Computer Vision).
 Some fields are naturally more interdisciplinary than others (e.g., Human-Computer Interaction, Computational Biology).

 - Big picture: look at prof’s research interests
 - Identify top-tier conferences (even if it’s not where you’ll submit, good to know what’s being done)